AnnaKerkhof/selective_attention/README.md

 # selective_attention
-Preliminary otree/Python and HTML code for our experiment.
+PRELIMINARY and INCOMPLETE otree/Python and HTML code for our experiment.